nickytonline/ts-preact-starter/README.md

 1. To run in watch mode, run `npm run test:watch`
 1. Tests are set up to run out of the `__tests__` folder.
 I put this by default as this appears to be part of the Jest defaults, but if you prefer to have your tests beside the code you want to test, simply modify the regex in the Jest configuration in `package.json`.

+To run Cypress:

+1. Run `npm run start` to start the webpack dev server.
+2. Run `npm run e2e:dev` to open the Cypress test runner.
+For more information on Cypress, see their [official documentation](https://docs.cypress.io)

 To run Storybook:

 1. `npm run storybook`